 IV.D.1.
-Program Responsibilities

-- IV.D.1.a) The program must demonstrate evidence of scholarly activities, consistent with its mission(s) and aims.
-(Core) - IV.D.1.b) The program in partnership with its Sponsoring Institution, must allocate adequate resources to facilitate fellow and faculty involvement in scholarly activities.
-(Core) - IV.D.2.
-Faculty Scholarly Activity - IV.D.2.a) Among their scholarly activity, programs must demonstrate accomplishments in at least three of the following domains: - Research in basic science, education, translational science, patient care, or population health - Peer-reviewed grants
+Program Responsibilities IV.D.1.a) The program must demonstrate evidence of scholarly activities, consistent with its mission(s) and aims. ^(Core) IV.D.1.b) The program in partnership with its Sponsoring Institution, must allocate adequate resources to facilitate fellow and faculty involvement in scholarly activities. ^(Core) IV.D.1.b).(1) This must include protected time for fellows, not to exceed six months, for the pursuit of scholarly activities and research. ^(Core) IV.D.2.
+Faculty Scholarly Activity IV.D.2.a) Among their scholarly activity, programs must demonstrate accomplishments in at least three of the following domains: (Core) Research in basic science, education, translational science, patient care, or population health

-- Quality improvement and/or patient safety initiatives - Systematic reviews, meta-analyses, review articles, chapters in medical textbooks, or case reports - Creation of curricula, evaluation tools, didactic educational activities, or electronic educational materials - Contribution to professional committees, educational organizations, or editorial boards - Innovations in education

-IV.D.2.b)
+• Peer-reviewed grants

-The program must demonstrate dissemination of scholarly activity within and external to the program by the following methods:

-Background and Intent: For the purposes of education, metrics of scholarly activity represent one of the surrogates for the program's effectiveness in the creation of an environment of inquiry that advances the fellows' scholarly approach to patient care.
-The Review Committee will evaluate the dissemination of scholarship for the program as a whole, not for individual faculty members, for a five-year interval, for both core and non-core faculty members, with the goal of assessing the effectiveness of the creation of such an environment.
-The ACGME recognizes that there may be differences in scholarship requirements between different specialties and between residencies and fellowships in the same specialty.
+Quality improvement and/or patient safety initiatives Systematic reviews, meta-analyses, review articles, chapters in medical textbooks, or case reports Creation of curricula, evaluation tools, didactic educational activities, or electronic educational materials Contribution to professional committees, educational organizations, or editorial boards Innovations in education IV.D.2.b) The program must demonstrate dissemination of scholarly activity within and external to the program by the following methods: represent o environmen The Review as a whole, and non-co creation of s differences and Intent: For the purposes of education, metrics of scholarly activity ne of the surrogates for the program's effectiveness in the creation of an it of inquiry that advances the fellows' scholarly approach to patient care.
+Committee will evaluate the dissemination of scholarship for the program not for individual faculty members, for a five-year interval, for both core re faculty members, with the goal of assessing the effectiveness of the such an environment.
+The ACGME recognizes that there may be in scholarship requirements between different specialties and between and fellowships in the same specialty.
+IV.D.2.b).(1) faculty participation in grand rounds, posters, workshops, quality improvement presentations, podium presentations, grant leadership, non-peer- reviewed print/electronic resources, articles or publications, book chapters, textbooks, webinars, service on professional committees, or serving as a journal reviewer, journal editorial board member, or editor; ^(Outcome) IV.D.2.b).(2) peer-reviewed publication.
+(Outcome) IV.D.3.
+Fellow Scholarly Activity IV.D.3.a) During the course of the fellowship, each fellow should prepare and submit, at minimum, one paper for publication in a peer-reviewed journal. ^(Outcome) IV.E.
+Independent Practice Fellowship programs may assign fellows to engage in the independent practice of their core specialty during their fellowship program.

-IV.D.2.b).(1)

-faculty participation in grand rounds, posters, workshops, quality improvement presentations, podium presentations, grant leadership, non-peer-reviewed print/electronic resources, articles or publications, book chapters, textbooks, webinars, service on professional committees, or serving as a journal reviewer, journal editorial board member, or editor: (Outcome)

-IV.D.2.b).(2)

-peer-reviewed publication.
-(Outcome)

-Fellow Scholarly Activity

-IV.D.3.a)

-Educational program for obstetrics and gynecology graduates:

-IV.D.3.a).(1)

-The appointed faculty research mentor must review, with the fellow, the research curriculum and scholarly paper (thesis) resources, timeline, and expectations.
-(Core)

-IV.D.3.a).(2)

-The research curriculum must include:

-IV.D.3.a).(2).(a)

-structured delivery of education in research design, research methodology, data analysis, and grant writing; (Core)

-IV.D.3.a).(2).(b) opportunities for basic, translational, and/or clinical research; and, $^{(\text{Core})}$ IV.D.3.a).(2).(c) the opportunity for the fellows to present their academic contributions to the female pelvic medicine and reconstructive surgery community.
-IV.D.3.a).(3) Prior to completion of the fellowship, each fellow must complete and defend a scholarly paper (thesis) that meets the certification standards set by the American Board of Obstetrics and Gynecology or American Osteopathic Board of Obstetrics and Gynecology.
-(Core) IV.D.3.b) The educational program for urology graduates must include a scholarly manuscript or quality improvement project paper under the direction of a faculty mentor.
-(Core) IV.D.3.b).(1) The scholarly manuscript or quality improvement project paper must demonstrate the following: (Core) IV.D.3.b).(1).(a) utilization of appropriate research design, methodology, and analysis; (Core) IV.D.3.b).(1).(b) collection and analysis of information obtained from a structured basic laboratory, translational, and/or clinical research setting; and, (Core) IV.D.3.b).(1).(c) synthesis of the scientific literature, hypothesis testing, and description of findings and results.
-(Core) IV.D.3.b).(2) Prior to completion of the fellowship, each fellow must give an oral presentation of the scholarly project to the program director, faculty mentor, other faculty members, and other learners.
-(Core)

-IV.E.
-Independent Practice

-Fellowship programs may assign fellows to engage in the independent practice of their core specialty during their fellowship program.

 IV.E.1.
-If programs permit their fellows to utilize the independent practice option, it must not exceed 20 percent of their time per week or 10 weeks of an academic year.
-(Core)
+If programs permit their fellows to utilize the independent practice option, it must not exceed 20 percent of their time per week or 10 weeks of an academic year. ^(Core)

-IV.E.1.a)

-Female pelvic medicine and reproductive surgery programs are permitted to assign fellows to independent practice in their primary specialty, but such practice must not exceed 10 percent of a fellow's time per week, averaged over four weeks.
-(Core)

-IV.E.1.a).(1) Independent practice during regular office hours must be limited to four hours per week, averaged over four weeks.

-IV.E.1.a).(2) The total amount of independent practice, both during and outside of regular office hours, must not exceed 24 hours a month.
-(Core)